San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/tidy-eval.md

 2019](https://www.youtube.com/watch?v=2BXPLnLMTYo) and this overview of [Programming with `dplyr`](https://dplyr.tidyverse.org/articles/programming.html#introduction).
-Essentially, tidy evaluation is what lets us reference variables without reference to their data frame in `tidyverse` functions.
+Essentially, tidy evaluation is what lets us reference variables as if they were standalone objects in `tidyverse` functions.

 I’m not going to get into the technical details here - I’ll just go over how it intersects with our work and some methods for dealing with it.
-This is a very high level overview but hopefully gives you enough information to handle these situations and to dig deeper if you’re interested!
+This is a very high level overview but hopefully gives you enough information to handle these situations and to dig deeper if you’re interested.

 Consider the `palmerpenguins::penguins` data set: